 Perhaps you’ve taken some kind of test such as the JLPT or you’ve successfully completed an online class.

 No matter how you got to this stage, you deserve a pat on the back.

 Although intermediate language lessons are somewhat similar to beginner, there are a few things you have to remember if you’re going to take your Japanese to the next level.
 Whether you plan to learn online, by yourself or in a class, there are certain rules you can’t avoid.
-This article is mostly for classroom lessons, but can apply to self-study too.

 1. Your textbooks will probably be 80-100% in Japanese, perhaps with no English translations at all.